Situational Depression: What It Is, And What To Do About It

 • Medication

-Situational depression may be effectively managed on your own.
-However, if you find that your symptoms are severe and unwavering, you may seek support from a professional or someone you trust.
+If you find that your symptoms are moderate or unwavering, you may seek support from a professional or someone you trust.

-Unlike other forms of depression, situational depression is often marked by causation related to a recent event or situation.
-Many triggers of situational depression are significant life changes.
+Unlike other forms of depression, situational depression is often marked by specific events, situations, or significant life changes.
 The change could be a positive or negative life event but will usually be dramatic or intense in some way.

-For example, you might experience situational depression after the following life events:
+For example, you might experience this type of depression after the following life events:

 • Losing your job